JerryI/wljs-docs/docs/frontend/Tutorial/Dynamics.md

 ![](../../imgs/dynEx5.excalidraw.svg)

 ### Standalone frontend version 🎡
-Since frontend has [WLJS](../../interpreter/intro.md) interpreter, sometimes you can omit the communication with Wolfram Kernel.
+Since frontend has [WLJS](../../interpreter/intro.md) interpreter, sometimes you can omit the communication with Wolfram Kernel at all.
 Therefore it allows to build interactive embeddable notebooks, that can work without `wolframscript` installed.
 See more [Export notebook](Export%20notebook.md).

 Firstly, underneath `InputRange` there is a frontend function `RangeView`, which provides a low-level access to a slider